 Audiovisual (click here for instructions to order online)

 Prices can vary for audiovisual services, so please consult Reference staff about your needs.
-Duplication of audio-visual materials will take 6-8 weeks.
+Digitization of audio-visual materials will take 6-8 weeks.

 U-M Units: any offsite vendor digitization charges will be rebilled directly to your unit, in addition to $37.50/hr of staff processing time.
-Please provide a shortcode for payment in the Special Request field.
+Please provide a shortcode for payment in the Special Request field of your duplication order.

 The Bentley reference staff may be able to help you determine whether the Library owns the copyright on materials you may be interested in reproducing or including in a public display.